 I read books.
 I talked to other teachers.
 I offered to stay after school to tutor him.
 I tried everything, but only with marginal impact.

-Notice the Good.
-Catch Them Doing Things Right
+1. Notice the Good.
+Catch the Person Doing Things Right

 In order to “catch him doing something good,” I had to ignore twenty bad things.
 If he was supposed to be doing homework quietly at his desk, he was noisily rearranging his books.
 If he was supposed to be getting ready for lunch and putting his books away, he was talking and teasing someone.